Ground-state properties via machine learning quantum constraints

 \emph{Discussions}\textemdash We propose to analyze ground-state properties via machine learning quantum constraints on expectation values and complement conventional ground-state-based approaches.
-Other than the aforementioned advantages, we observe that we have yet established unbiased uncertainties for controlled quantitative analysis, especially for relatively soft degrees of freedom, e.g., the order parameter of a spontaneous symmetry breaking phase \cite{SuppGSPviaMLC}.
-Qualitative tendencies are observable, and an extrapolation of $\eta$, the weight of quantum constraints, offers a partial solution \cite{SuppGSPviaMLC}.
-Also, the evaluations of expectation values for tensor network states may become costly in 2D and beyond, thus we also need to consider other quantum-state ansatz.
-Finally, while the selection of low-order, small-scale operators, the tensor network state representation for quantum-state samples, and the systematic presumptions help narrow down the questions and facilitate the calculations, such physics intuitions and insights should sometimes be taken with a grain of salt.
+Other than the aforementioned advantages, we have yet to establish a controlled quantitative analysis of algorithmic uncertainties, especially for relatively soft degrees of freedom, e.g., the order parameter of a spontaneous symmetry-breaking phase.
+Qualitative tendencies are observable, and extrapolation of $\eta$, the weight of quantum constraints, offers a partial solution \cite{SuppGSPviaMLC}.
+Also, tensor network states in 2D and beyond may become costly, and other quantum many-body ansatzes may help complement the training data and simultaneously reduce biases originating from respective ansatz.
+Finally, while systematic presumptions such as the area law and symmetries help narrow the questions and facilitate the calculations, such physics intuitions should sometimes be taken with a grain of salt.

-\emph{Acknowledgement:} We thank Junren Shi, Xiao Yuan, and Peng-Cheng Xie for insightful discussions.
-Y.Z. is supported by start-up grant at Peking University.
+\emph{Acknowledgement:} We thank Junren Shi, Xiao Yuan, Yang Qi, Zhenduo Wang, and Peng-Cheng Xie for insightful discussions.
+The authors are supported by the National Key R\&D Program of China (No. 2021YFA1401900) and the National Science Foundation of China (No. 12174008).
 The computation was supported by High-performance Computing Platform of Peking University.
-The source code and the trained ANNs will be released after publication.
+Source code is available at https://github.com/PeilinZHENG/MLQC.